-Two-step at an authentic honky-tonk, eat the best dang BBQ you've ever tasted, picnic among fields of bluebonnets, throw back a beer at the city's oldest beer garden, and have a true-blue Texas time on your trip to Austin.
-Located right on the edge of the Texas Hill Country, a special little slice of Texas that has a distinctive culture and a deep love for the past, there are plenty of ways to get really authentic in Austin.
+Two-step at an authentic honky-tonk, eat the best dang barbecue you've ever tasted, picnic among fields of bluebonnets, throw back a beer at the city's oldest beer garden, and have a true-blue time during your trip to Austin.
+Located right on the edge of the Texas Hill Country, a special little slice of Texas that has a distinctive culture and a deep love for the past, there are plenty of ways to experience Austin like a local.

 Credit Winker Withaneye.